Skip to content

 An educational infographic titled "Fog Coating vs. Painting Stucco" featuring a Stucco Champions expert comparing cement-based fog coating with acrylic-based painting finishes.

-Before you mix mud, you must build the skeleton.
-Lathing tools need to be robust enough to cut steel and drive fasteners into wood framing.
+Before any cement is mixed, the structural skeleton must be built.
+Lathing tools need to be robust enough to cut steel and drive fasteners through the weather-resistant barrier (WRB) into the framing.

-• Aviation Snips ("Tin Snips"): You need "Midwest" or "Wiss" offset snips (Green handle for right cut, Red for left).
+• Aviation Snips ("Tin Snips"): You need offset snips (typically green-handled for right cuts, red for left).
 These are essential for cutting galvanized wire lath and corner beads cleanly without mangling the metal.

-• Lathing Hatchet: A specialized hammer with a waffle-head for driving nails and a sharp axe-blade on the back for cutting wire mesh in a pinch.
+• Lathing Hatchet: A specialized hammer with a waffle-head for driving nails and a sharp axe-blade on the back for scoring or cutting wire mesh.

 Free Assessment